-2.3 The Interview
+2.2.5 The Interview

 Applicants will be interviewed by at least two members of staff, one or more of whom is likely to take on the role of supervisor.
-The other member/s of the panel will include the Head of School, Head of Department and / or the Head of Academic Affairs and Research.
+The other members of the panel will include the Head of School, Head of Department and / or the Head of Academic Affairs and Research and /or the Head of Doctoral Studies.

-After the interview, the panel will complete and submit a Research Nomination Form to NCAD's Academic Council which is empowered to offer places to research students.
+After the interview, the panel will complete and submit a PhD and Research Master's Degree Nomination Form (available on Workvivo) to NCAD's Academic Council which is empowered to offer places to research students.